Days of Commuting to Soga — Chiba is the Original Landscape of My Music

 | Official Website | kashiwa-palooza.com |

-Opened in 2009, this live house boasts Chiba Prefecture's largest capacity of 450.
-A wide range of events are held here, from major artist tours to indie band self-produced shows.
-At 450 capacity, it's unrivaled in Chiba Prefecture, making it a valuable place where you can achieve the goal of "performing on a large stage" locally.
-Its excellent accessibility just 5 minutes walk from Kashiwa Station is also a major attraction.
+Opened in 2009, this live house boasts the largest capacity of 450 people in Chiba Prefecture.
+A wide range of events are held, from professional artist tours to indie band self-produced shows.
+With 450 capacity, it's unparalleled in Chiba, making it a precious place where you can achieve the goal of "standing on a big stage" locally.
+The excellent access of a 5-minute walk from Kashiwa Station is also appealing.

 Kashiwa ALIVE